-The HDC coordinates directly with and maintains a good working relationship with the local Conservation Commission (the “ConCom”) on mitigation efforts for and permitting of all development projects located within the Harbor.
-The HDC engages with the ConCom to ensure compliance with projects that fall under the jurisdiction of the state Wetlands Protection Act.
-The HDC also engages the ConCom to identify ways the HDC can lessen its impacts on natural resources as part of its Green Port program.
+The NBPA coordinates directly with and maintains a good working relationship with the local Conservation Commission (the “ConCom”) on mitigation efforts for and permitting of all development projects located within the Harbor.
+The NBPA engages with the ConCom to ensure compliance with projects that fall under the jurisdiction of the state Wetlands Protection Act.
+The NBPA also engages the ConCom to identify ways the NBPA can lessen its impacts on natural resources as part of its Green Port program.

 Massachusetts Department of Conservation and Recreation

 The MA Department of Conservation and Recreation (DCR) is part of the Executive Office of Energy and Environmental Affairs (EEA) and is the state's primary land management and natural resource planning agency.
 DCR oversees the state forest and park system.
-Specifically, in the Harbor, DCR rents out the Pope’s Island Marina slip assets to the HDC under a lease agreement.
+Specifically, in the Harbor, DCR rents out the Pope’s Island Marina slip assets to the NBPA under a lease agreement.

 Massachusetts Department of Fish and Game - Division of Marine Fisheries